mattmakai/fullstackpython.com/content/pages/examples/flask/flask-templating-render-template.markdown

 	if user is not None:
 		user.paid = 0
 		db.session.commit()
-		# do anything else, like execute shell command to disable user's service on your app
 	return "Response: User with associated email " + str(stripe_email) + " updated on our end (payment failure)."

 @app.route('/api/paySuccess', methods=['POST', 'GET'])